protomaps/docs/guide/security-privacy.md

 The European Union's [General Data Protection Regulation (GDPR)](https://gdpr.eu) regulates how companies store and transmit personal data.

-Using Protomaps for your web map can **eliminate third party data controllers and processors**, making it much easier for sites to comply with GDPR.
+Hosting Protomaps for your web map can **eliminate third party data controllers and processors**, making it easier for sites to comply with GDPR.

 Hosting [PMTiles](/pmtiles/) via your existing cloud storage or server is a first step - a typical map application has many other components.